Apotosis

 Adaptive Pricing

-Price rises when minting is ahead of the 30-day schedule and falls when minting is behind schedule.
-The minimum price is 0.005 ETH and the maximum price is 0.5 ETH.
+During the primary sale, price rose when minting was ahead of the 30-day schedule and fell when minting was behind schedule.
+The minimum price was 0.005 ETH and the maximum price was 0.5 ETH.

 Primary Split

-Primary mint ETH splits automatically during each successful mint: 10% to the artist wallet and 90% to the treasury wallet.
+Primary mint ETH split automatically during each successful mint: 10% to the artist wallet and 90% to the project reserve wallet.

-The mint contract will not retain normal sale proceeds.
-The treasury allocation creates the pool for the Digest process that follows the primary sale.
+The mint contract did not retain normal sale proceeds.
+The reserve allocation created the pool for the Digest process that follows the primary sale.

-After minting, treasury funds are intended to buy the current floor work from the collection and burn it, permanently removing that token from circulation.
+After minting, project reserve funds are intended to buy the current floor work from the collection and burn it, permanently removing that token from circulation.

 Each digest makes the surviving set smaller and more selected, echoing biological apoptosis by clearing away floor works so the strongest signal remains.